devtron-labs/devtron/docs/user-guide/creating-application/deployment-template/rollout-deployment.md

 # Rollout Deployment

-Deployment configuration is the manifest of the application which defines the runtime behavior of the application.
+The `Rollout Deployment` chart deploys an advanced version of deployment that supports Blue/Green and Canary deployments.
+For functioning, it requires a rollout controller to run inside the cluster.

 You can define application behavior by providing information in the following sections:

 * [Chart version](https://docs.devtron.ai/usage/applications/creating-application/deployment-template/rollout-deployment#1.-chart-version)
 * [Basic Configuration](https://docs.devtron.ai/usage/applications/creating-application/deployment-template/rollout-deployment#2.-basic-configuration)